Chasing shadows with Gottesman-Kitaev-Preskill codes: Chasing shadows

-The second scenario that we consider is such that the ``inner'' average is computed with high precision so that the only contributions to the variance arise from the choice of random lattices.
-Using similar techniques and Lemma~\ref{lem:scalar}, in appendix~\ref{app:lem4} we show that estimation of $\overline{G}_L^{\sigma}$ yields a variance bound scaling with

 This second moment bound naturally implies a variance bound for the expectation value $\overline{G}$ in the scenario where the inner average is taken with high precision and the only fluctuations around the mean essentially arise from the choice of random lattice.
-It is interesting to note that in terms of the scaling with $\sigma$ and $n$, this bound appears to scale significantly worse as compared to the simpler one in Lemma~\ref{lem:random_lat_1}, which encourages the strategy to simply produce a single sample point for each individual lattice.
-Supportive of this observation is that the bound in Lemma~\ref{lem:random_lat_1} scales with the $L^2$-norm of the observable while in eq.~\eqref{eq:random_lat_2} it is the $L^1$-norm, which typically has less favourable convergence properties as compared to the $L^2$-norm.

-This sampling procedure results in $N$ points $\lrc{\bs{x}_i}_{i=1}^N\subset \R^{2n}$ at which the Wigner function of an unknown input state is to be evaluated.
-Combining the values of the Wigner function of the input state with that of the observables at these points and performing an average then yields the desired estimate for the phase space average $\overline{G}$ (which is still offset by the average photon parity of the state and observable).
+We compare this behavior with the scaling in lem.~\ref{lem:random_lat_1} for small $\sigma < \pi d-\sqrt{\pi^2d^2-1}$ with $n$.
+First note that the factor $\zeta(n)^2/\zeta(2n)\xrightarrow{n\to \infty} 1$ converges rapidly to a constant.
+We can hence approximate to low order in $c_{\sigma, d}$

+The factor of $(4\pi)^{-2n}$ suggests an exponentially faster decay of the prefactor as compared to the bound in lem.~\ref{lem:random_lat_1}.
+On the other hand, for large $\sigma$ such that $c_{\sigma, d}>1$, the dominant contribution of eq.~\eqref{eq:rand_lat_inner} scales as

+where we finally used that it generally holds that $c_{\sigma, d}\leq \pi d$.
+This suggests that the estimator variance of the second scenario generally remains well-behaved and favorable relative to the previous setting for $d\leq 4$, but $\sigma$ needs to be tuned sufficiently small in all other cases.
+A further relevant difference is in the observable norm appearing in these bounds.
+While the $2$-norm, appearing in lem.~\ref{lem:random_lat_1} captures the phase-space variance of the observable $G$, the bound in lem.~\ref{lem:random_lat_inner} depends on its one-norm, which quantifies the \textit{Wigner-negativity} of the observable $G$ when its Wigner function is normalized \cite{Hudson19742}.